-Market Share Units.
-For fiscal 2017, MSUs represented one-third of the targeted annual equity grants made in December 2016 to the Company's executive officers.
-The MSUs granted in fiscal 2017, fiscal 2016 and fiscal 2015 are earned based on the Company's total stockholder return relative to the Russell 3000 index over performance periods of one, two and three years, respectively.
-The Committee decided to measure performance over a total of three years to integrate a longer, multi-year performance period into the Company's equity compensation program.
+Market Share Units ("MSUs").
+For fiscal 2020, MSUs represented one-third of the target annual equity awards granted in December 2019 to our executive officers.
+The MSUs granted in fiscal 2020 (as well as those granted in fiscal 2019 and fiscal 2018) are earned based on the Company's total stockholder return relative to the Russell 3000 index over performance periods of one, two and three years.
+The LDCC decided to measure performance over a total of three years to integrate a longer, multi-year performance period into the Company's equity compensation program.

-The compensation associated with MSU awards is intended to be deductible under Section 162(m) as in effect in fiscal 2017.
-The amount of MSUs earned by a named executive officer in each of the one- and two-year performance periods is determined by taking one-third of the target units in the applicable award agreement multiplied by the relative return factor for the relevant performance period.
-The amount of MSUs earned by a named executive officer in the three-year performance period is determined by taking the total number of the target units in the applicable award agreement multiplied by the relative return factor for the relevant performance period, and then subtracting any shares earned in the one- and two-year periods from the result.
-The total number of shares earned in the one- and two-year periods is not adjusted if the three-year calculation, less shares earned in prior periods, is a negative number.
+The number of MSUs earned by a named executive officer in each of the one- and two-year performance periods is determined by taking one-third of the target units in the applicable award agreement multiplied by the relative return factor for the relevant performance period.
+The number of MSUs earned by a named executive officer in the three-year performance period is determined by taking the total number of the target units in the applicable award agreement multiplied by the relative return factor for the relevant performance period, and then subtracting any shares of our common stock earned in the one-year and two-year performance periods from the result.
+The total number of shares earned in the one-year and two-year periods is not adjusted if the three-year calculation, less shares earned in prior periods, is a negative number.
 The relative return factor for each performance period is calculated as follows:

-Relative TSR Performance (Fiscal 2015, 2016 and 2017) Relative Return Factor
+Relative TSR Performance (Fiscal 2018, 2019 and 2020) Relative Return Factor

 +33.33% or greater 200%

 +16.67% 150%

 0% 100%

 -12.5% 50%

 -25% or less 0%

-The relative TSR performance means the difference between our total stockholder return minus the Russell 3000 index's total stockholder return for the relevant performance period.
-Importantly, the MSU earnings slope for below-target performance is steeper than the slope for above-target performance, meaning that the penalty for under-performance is higher than the premium for over-performance.
+Generally, the Company's relative TSR performance is calculated by taking the difference between our total stockholder return minus the Russell 3000 index's total stockholder return for the relevant performance period.
+Importantly, the MSU earnings slope for below-target performance is steeper than the slope for above-target performance, meaning that the penalty for under-performance is greater than the premium for over-performance.

-Based on our total stockholder return, 118% of the MSUs granted in fiscal 2017 were earned at the conclusion of the first performance period, 200% of the MSUs granted in fiscal 2016 were earned at the conclusion of the second performance period, and 200% of the MSUs granted in fiscal 2015 were earned at the conclusion of the third and final performance period.
-The target number of MSUs and the number earned by each named executive officer for fiscal 2017 performance are as follows:
+Based on our total stockholder return of 37.24% for fiscal 2020, 166% of the MSUs granted in fiscal 2020 were earned at the conclusion of the first performance period and settled for shares of our common stock.
+Based on our total stockholder return of 123.34% for fiscal 2019 and fiscal 2020, 200% of the MSUs granted in fiscal 2019 were earned at the conclusion of the second performance period and settled for shares of our common stock.
+Finally, based on our total stockholder return of 196.75% for fiscal 2018, fiscal 2019 and fiscal 2020, 200% of the MSUs granted in fiscal 2018 were earned at the conclusion of the third performance period and settled for shares of our common stock.
+The target number of MSUs and the number of shares of our common stock earned by each named executive officer for each of the three performance periods completed at the end of fiscal 2020 are as follows:

-Named Executive Officer Target Number of FY17 MSUs Subject to One-Year Performance Actual Number of MSUs Earned
+Named Executive Officer Target Number of FY20 MSUs Subject to One-Year Performance Actual Number of MSUs Earned

-William Lansing 7,521 8,874
+William Lansing 3,411 5,662

-Michael Pung 2,084 2,459
+Michael McLaughlin 325 539

-Wayne Huyard 2,423 2,859
+Wayne Huyard 1,072 1,779

-Stuart Wells 2,423 2,859
+Claus Moldt 1,072 1,779

-James Wehmann 2,423 2,859
+James Wehmann 1,072 1,779

-Named Executive Officer Target Number of FY16 MSUs Subject to Two-Year Performance Actual Number of MSUs Earned
+Named Executive Officer Target Number of FY19 MSUs Subject to Two-Year Performance Actual Number of MSUs Earned

-William Lansing 6,828 13,656
+William Lansing 5,405 10,810

-Michael Pung 2,192 4,384
+Michael McLaughlin N/A N/A

-Wayne Huyard 2,800 5,600
+Wayne Huyard 1,767 3,534

-Stuart Wells 2,282 4,564
+Claus Moldt N/A N/A

-James Wehmann 2,868 5,736
+James Wehmann 1,767 3,534